cjug/cjug-meeting-intro/sections/cjug.md

 Chicago Java Users Group is dedicated to the helping you.

-* Building a technology community second to none.
+* Technology Community second to none.
-* Learn about and Contribute to Java and the JVM Ecosystem
+* Learn and Contribute to Java / JVM Ecosystem
-* Provide mentorship and career opportunities
+* Mentorship and Career opportunities
-* Have fun and build cool things
+* Have Fun and Build cOOl THINGS

 ## Useful stats